terascope/teraslice/docs/packages/ts-transforms/operations.md

 ```

 ### extraction
 This is the core transform class used to extract data from incoming records.
 If nothing can be extracted then null is returned, however if `mutate` is set to true then it will at minimum return the data it was given.
+Please take note of the mutate setting listed below on how it could change depending if it is used as a post_process

 Simple Extraction:
 ```ts